Shortage of Immiticide for Heartworm Treatment

 I also suggest giving weekly heartworm-preventive doses of ivermectin to most infected dogs.
 Be sure to use Heartgard, not Heartgard Plus or any other combination product, when giving weekly.
 Studies have shown that weekly ivermectin used along with pulsed doxycycline can reduce the number of adult heartworms by more than 78 percent over 36 weeks.

-Do not combine Comfortis or Trifexis, both of which contain spinosad to control fleas, with weekly doses of ivermectin, as spinosad increases the risks of neurological side effects.
+Do not combine Comfortis or Trifexis (also called Vethical AcuGuard and ComboGuard), both of which contain spinosad to control fleas, with weekly doses of ivermectin, as spinosad increases the risks of neurological side effects.
 Ivermectin should not be given more often than monthly to dogs with the MDR1 gene mutation making them more sensitive to certain drugs.
 Commonly affected breeds include the Australian Shepherd (standard and mini), Collie, Long-Haired Whippet, and Silken Windhound.
-See http://www.vetmed.wsu.edu/ for a complete list of affected breeds, and an inexpensive test to identify affected dogs.
+See Dogs with a Drug Problem for more information, including a complete list of affected breeds, and an inexpensive test to identify affected dogs.